Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/expressroute-circuits/_index.md

 ## Recommendations Details

-### ERC-1 - For each ExpressRoute Gateway implement two or more ExpressRoute circuits to two or more diverse peering locations
+### ERC-1 - Implement two or more ExpressRoute circuits for each ExpressRoute Gateway, connecting through diverse peering locations

 **Impact: High**

 **Guidance**

-Each ExpressRoute Gateway should have a minimum of two ExpressRoute circuits.
-Each circuit should connect to a peering location that is diverse from the other circuit's peering location.
+Connect each ExpressRoute Gateway to a minimum of two circuits, with each circuit connecting from a diverse peering location compared to the other.

 **Resources**